rstebbing/bspline-regression/README.md

 <p align="center">
   <img src="https://github.com/rstebbing/bspline-regression/raw/master/figures/README-1.png" alt="Initialisation"/>
 </p>
-where `--empty` generates the plot *without* axis labels or a title, and correspondences are shown in orange.
+where `--empty` generates the plot *without* axis labels or a title, and the correspondences are shown in orange.
+(All figures in this document were generated with the additional arguments `--width=8` and `--height=4` but this is omitted for brevity.)

 To solve for `X` and `u`:
 ```